kawa-kokosowa/sappho/README.md

 Sorry I haven't had time to clean anything yet.

+You can run tests with `py.test -v` in the directory root.

 ## Design Philosophy

   1. Don't interfere with the way people build their pygame games